Corrections to a birth, death or marriage certificate

 Applying for new certificates

-If the correction is authorised, the General Register Office will contact you, and advise you on when to apply for new certificates with the Register Office – they usually advise that you wait at least ten working days before contacting the office.
+If the correction is authorised, the General Register Office will contact you and advise when to apply for new certificates with the Register Office - they usually advise that you wait at least ten working days before contacting the office.

-You can contact the office by emailing register.office@enfield.gov.uk or calling 020 8379 8525.
-New certificates cost £11 each, and you should return the old ones to the office.
+You can contact the office by emailing register.office@enfield.gov.uk.
+When you order your new certificate, you should return the old ones to the office.

-When you receive a new certificate, the information won’t have changed within the body of the entry, but will appear at the bottom as a marginal note.
-For example, ‘error in space 2 corrected to X on 13 November 2020 by the Deputy Superintendent Registrar’.
+When you receive a new certificate, the information will not have changed within the body of the entry, but will appear at the bottom as a marginal note.
+Any marginal note correction overrides the original information it relates to.

 Council news directly to you